Residency for the Ping-pong 🏓

 This text is a review written in collaboration with Mirano Suzuki, at the invitation of Lucas Maassen for Residency for the People Rotterdam exhibition.
 It was published in Residency for the People Newspaper No. 2 (October 2022).

+Two curious wanderers walk out of the never ending tunnel under the water, in search for the creative energy in Southern Rotterdam.
 The afternoon's gloomy sky suddenly opens up as they approach the exhibition by Residency for the People.
 As newcomers to the country, seeing familiar faces and new communities is a great way to grow a sense of home in a foreign land.

 The modest air of spring this year feels a little different from the past two years.
 It is a little hesitant but ready to take on an adventure and to express voices that it had left behind.
 Pandemic has challenged us to reframe the very meaning of connecting with others.
 When we are in a state of loss and unavoidable transition, our creative tendencies become activated and explore ways to survive with collective effort.
 We learned how to be kind to neighbors, to create new languages and tools to communicate, and to appreciate the value of finding playfulness in the ordinary.